West Wales and the Valleys

-The region consists of the green principal areas of Wales on this map, with East Wales in shades of brown.
+The region consisted of the green principal areas of Wales on this map, with East Wales in shades of brown.

-West Wales and the Valleys is a UK International Territorial Level 2 statistical region covering the western areas of Wales and the South Wales Valleys.
+West Wales and the Valleys was a UK International Territorial Level 2 statistical region covering the western areas of Wales and the South Wales Valleys.
 Created as part of Eurostat's Nomenclature of Territorial Units for Statistics (NUTS), it was used by the European Union (EU) to deliver the European Regional Development Fund to areas of Wales, until the UK's withdrawal from the EU in 2020, after which it was mirrored onto the Office for National Statistics' International Territorial Level (ITL) geo-classification system.
-The remainder of Wales is part of the East Wales statistical region.
+The remainder of Wales was part of the East Wales statistical region.
+It was replaced in 2025, by three alternative regions of Wales.